skryukov/turbo-mount/README.md

 npm install turbo-mount
 # or with yarn
 yarn add turbo-mount

+# and the desired framework
+npm install react react-dom
+# or
+npm install vue
+# or
+npm install svelte
 ```

+If you're using Vite, don't forget to add [framework-specific plugins](https://vitejs.dev/plugins) to your `vite.config.js`.

 ### Importmaps
 To use `TurboMount` with importmaps, you need to pin the necessary JavaScript files in your `config/importmap.rb`: